alabeduarte/alabeduarte.github.io/blog/content/blog/tdd/index.md

 quick to trigger the tests as well.
 Nowadays, most programming languages' ecosystems contain some tool where it watches your code and whenever you save a file, the tests relevant to that file will run.
 That is the sweet spot, in my opinion.
-Final thoughts and when doing TDD doesn’t help
+Final thoughts and when doing TDD doesn’t help.

 I believe that Test-Driven Development doesn’t help when we are not quite certain about what to do and what to expect.
 Sometimes, you might not be